ali3ngr2/ObsiGantt/README.md

 ## Usage

-Open the chart from the ribbon icon or the command palette (`Giganttix: Open Gantt view`).
+Open the chart from the ribbon icon or the command palette.

 ## Settings